Music Tour of the Baltic Sea

 Ever wish that you could discover the Baltic countries through their music?

-Jerulita Travel offers a multi-day, customizable introduction to the world of Baltic Sea music.
+Jerulita Travel offers a multi-day introduction to the world of Baltic Sea music.

 This means Stockholm – Tallinn – Riga – Rundale Palace – Kaunas – Vilnius!
 Discover the heritage of art, music and song from Scandinavia to the Baltic countries.
 Here’s a quick rundown of what we’ll see.
 For full details on the tour, click here.

 Looking for more music tours of Europe?
 Check out our Chopin tour in Poland.

 Swedish folk music bloomed in the 19th century, centering around ballads, dance music and the Polska.
 The kulning was a type of cow-herding call traditionally sung by women.

 We’ll take a morning stroll to Stockholm City Hall, where the annual Nobel Prize Banquet is held.
 From there, we’ll continue to the Millesgården art museum and sculpture garden on the island of Lidingö.
 In the evening, we’ll dress up in our finest for a performance at the world-famous Stockholm Opera House.